PyonPyon-Tech/ipms/README.md

 * [ ] `GET /`

-    Return all employees
+    Return all employees.

 * [ ] `POST /`

-    Create new employee
+    Create new employee.

 * [ ] `GET /{id}`